Hensel minimality I: Examples of Hensel minimal structures

-\begin{defn}[$\omega$-\heqc-minimality] Let $\cT$ be a complete theory of valued fields of characteristic $0$ (and arbitrary residue field characteristic) in a language $\cL$ expanding the language $\Lval$ of valued fields.
-We say that $\cT$ is \emph{$\omega$-\heqc-minimal} if for every model $K \models \cT$ the following holds: If the valuation $|\cdot|_{\eqc}$ on $K$ is non-trivial, then the $\cL_{\eqc}$-theory of $K$, when considered as a valued field with the valuation $|\cdot|_{\eqc}$, is $\omega$-h-minimal in the sense of Definition~\ref{defn:hmin:intro}. \end{defn}
+\begin{defn}[Hensel minimality in mixed characteristic] Let $\cT$ be a theory of valued fields of characteristic $0$ (and arbitrary residue field characteristic) in a language $\cL$ containing the language $\Lval$ of valued fields.
+Let $\ell\geq 0$ be either an integer or $\omega$.
+We say that $\cT$ is \emph{$\ell$-\heqc-minimal} if for every model $K \models \cT$ the following holds: If the valuation $|\cdot|_{\eqc}$ on $K$ is non-trivial, then the $\cL_{\eqc}$-theory of $K$, when considered as a valued field with the valuation $|\cdot|_{\eqc}$, is $\ell$-h-minimal in the sense of Definition~\ref{defn:hmin}. \end{defn}

-We will see in Section~\ref{sec:analyt} that $\omega$-\heqc-minimality is satisfied in many mixed characteristic settings of interest.